 Currently, I work with a variety of techniques and mediums.
-In particular, hot wax painting known as Encaustic is one method among my favorites.
+In particular, “hot wax painting” known as Encaustic is one method among my favorites.
 Encaustic is an ancient Egyptian medium that establishes the foundation for my original works of art.
-Also known as “hot wax painting,” I formulate my oil-based medium with specific proportions of purified beeswax and natural fossilized resin.
+I formulate my oil-based medium with specific proportions of purified beeswax and natural fossilized resin.
 Each unique artwork is created with a variety of suspended textures, images and color pigments which are fused into many translucent layers.
 The final painting cures and hardens into an ever-enduring work of art while preserving a stratum of visual depth.
 For the viewer, my encaustic paintings display a story of unique images with lustrous and sculptural interest.
-It is my purpose to allow inspiration for my direction in creating these exclusive works of art.
+It is with inspiration and intuition that I find direction and purpose in creating these one of a kind works of art.
 Here in my Montana studio, my dedication to the arts continues with my focus on the process of creation and its endless possibilities.

 StudioWetsch, PapercraftGallery & KingdomsGate reserve all rights and are subject to copyright laws © 2022-2023